 Members of our community are also welcome to come on-site to enjoy our outdoor spaces or to visit our florist or café.

 In addition to observing social distancing measures, we have also increased sanitation on our sites, keeping our locations as safe as possible for our community.

 Funeral gatherings may be attended by up to 150 people, subject to venue capacity at a density of 1 person per 4 square meters.
 This does not include the Funeral Director and support personnel, and is subject to social distancing directives.

 To give our community as many options and support as possible during this time, we now have outdoor marquees available at Springvale Botanical Cemetery and Bunurong Memorial Park.
 This will enable families to host outdoor functions with added comfort and shelter from the elements.
 To learn more about how we can accommodate gatherings of different sizes, please read our maximum occupancy information.

 We are continuing to keep Funeral Directors that work with us updated.
 They can guide you on options and arrangements, and discuss filming options for those who are unable to attend on the day.

 If you have any questions, please contact us.

 Will I have to wear a face covering or mask?

-Yes.
-Commencing Thursday 23 July wearing a protective face covering is compulsory if you leave your home for any reason.
+Yes, when indoors.
+Face masks are not required outdoors, except in situations where maintaining physical distancing is not possible.
+You must carry a mask with you at all times.
 The Department of Health and Human Services (DHHS) has advised that this includes anyone attending a funeral service, including family members and funeral attendants, as well as those visiting our cemetery grounds.